alexf2/ClientPagerProto/readme.md

 ## Paginal incremental search list jQuery plugin
-It is a jQuery 3 plugin representing a nice handy list component tightly integrated with paging and incremental searching, which is destined for selection items in big data sets.
+It is a jQuery 3 plugin representing a nice handy list component tightly integrated with paging and incremental searching, which is destined to select items in big data sets.
 It resembles standrad HTML select/option tag with regard to the behaviour and capabilities, however looks better and has a flexible customizable HTML template.
 It supports:
 * pure HTML implementation against DIVs;
 * the implementation against HTML select/option;